rodrigoabb/bio/README.md

-## Intro
+# Introduction

 This is an online one-page bio with information about myself, experience, downloadable résumé and portfolio.
-Was based on Chuckgroom's one and it's a really good tool and easy to use for people who wants to create a personal website.
+It's based on Chuckgroom's project (details below) and it's a really good tool and easy to implement!

+It's made with Jekyll (Ruby) and hosted on Github Pages.
+Again, it's a really amazing way for people to create a personal website.

-## Demo
+## Live Demo

 To view this in action, go [here](https://rodrigoabb.github.io/bio/)